 Initial PREA Education is provided by intake staff in a manner that ensures the resident comprehends the material presented and it is read to the resident during the intake process.
 Each resident receives a thorough orientation to the program, its rules and expectations.
 Spanish or English versions of the Prison Rape Elimination Act (PREA) Brochure are provided to the resident.
-The Orientation takes place after the Intake Interview, and occurs within 24 hours of program entrance.
+The Orientation takes place after the Intake Interview and occurs within 24 hours of program entrance.
 Review the Resident Orientation and Acknowledgement Form (dci 223) for the Specific Content of the Resident Orientation.

-During the on-site visit, there was one resident with a Physical Disability, one resident who was Hard of Hearing, two residents who were limited English proficient and one with a cognitive disability.
+During the on-site visit, there was one resident with a Physical Disability and one resident who was blind in one eye.
 Case management services are provided for any resident with any identified special needs.
 The PREA Compliance Manager reported there were no resident interpreters, assistance or readers that assisted another resident with reporting allegations of sexual abuse or sexual harassment.